This story is about a poor man who needed access to forgiveness, and how he found it.

 “I only want to point out that you could do with a bath.”

-“Oh, I agree,” he returned, in smiling affability.
+“Oh, I agree,” he returned, in false affability.
 “Is your own available, perhaps?”

 She blushed, stiffened, offended.
 “No. I’m going to my sister’s home for the weekend.”